longhorn/website/content/docs/1.3.0/advanced-resources/deploy/customizing-default-settings.md

 You may customize Longhorn's default settings when deploying it.
 You may specify, for example, `Create Default Disk With Node Labeled` and `Default Data Path` before starting Longhorn.

-This default setting is only for a Longhorn system that hasn't been deployed.
-It has no impact on an existing Longhorn system.
-The settings for any existing Longhorn system should be modified using the Longhorn UI.

 The default settings can be customized in the following ways:

 - [Using the Rancher UI](#using-the-rancher-ui)